 Dragons are the most magical and wondrous of all the creatures found in any Realm.

 They have four legs, large wings with thorns on the tips, huge head with horns and thorns, massive teeth – all sharp like a shark’s.

 Each Dragon is the colour of a gemstone.
 Their eyes, though, are the same amber as the Cù Sìth’s.

 Their blood, scales and even meat have powerful magical uses.
 Though it is an atrocity to kill a Dragon for any reason.

 All Dragons collect different things that they keep in their hoard.
 Some collect glassware, others stained glass windows, even shoes are collected.
 The Dragon of Caledonian Forest collects books.

 Dragons know things – the past, the present and the future.
 If they deem someone worthy, they will share their knowledge.
 At a price; usually an addition to their collection.

 All Faery-Hybrids were once other types of Fae.
 They became whatever Faery-rat, Faery-bat, Faery-baboon or other creature by living a good life and going against whatever their Fae-nature was.
 Some see this as a reward – after all, Faery-Hybrids are as close to mortal as Fae can get.
 Others see it as an abomination.
 Tree Nymphs usually become Faery-Hybrid plants.

 For the most part, these creatures are blue.
-Their Shade of Blue determines their power (magical and otherwise).
+Their shade of blue determines their power (magical and otherwise).
 They can easily go between all worlds (the land of the living and that of the dead).
-For the most part they keep to themselves, grazing where magic is strong and stealing offerings to other Fae on special occastions (Samhain, etc.).
+For the most part they keep to themselves, grazing where magic is strong and stealing offerings to other Fae on special occasions (Samhain, etc.).

 Furry.
 Black.
 Some skinny, some fat.
 Big eyes – blue, green, red, orange, yellow, or purple.